piwheels/piwheels/docs/slaves.rst

    * *status* is ``True`` if the build succeeded and ``False`` otherwise.

-   * *duration* is a :class:`~datetime.timedelta` value indicating the length of time it took to build.
+   * *duration* is a :class:`float` value indicating the length of time it took to build in seconds.

    * *output* is a string containing the complete build log.